· July 8, 2026

 What Working With Me Looks Like For This

-Perimenopause estrogen turbulence is a clearance problem, not a hormone problem — and working with it means mapping the bottlenecks before deciding what to add or shift.
+Perimenopause estrogen turbulence is a clearance problem — working with it means mapping the bottlenecks before deciding what to add or shift.

-In your first session, we’d sequence the pattern: when the surges hit, how the gut terrain is handling estrogen recirculation, whether the nervous system’s threat baseline is amplifying the histamine load, and what’s downstream in the liver.
-The hands-on work addresses the structural tension patterns that keep the autonomic system in reactive mode — direct work on the thoracic, abdominal, and pelvic regions that feed into both vagus nerve tone and lymphatic drainage.
+In your first session, we sequence the pattern: when the surges hit, how the gut terrain is handling estrogen recirculation, whether the nervous system’s threat baseline is amplifying the histamine load, and what’s downstream in the liver.
+That sequencing is an interview and a pattern-read, not a hands-on requirement — it works the same whether you’re across the table or across a screen.
+If structural bracing turns out to be part of what’s keeping the autonomic system in reactive mode, hands-on work on the thoracic, abdominal, and pelvic regions — the direct route into vagus nerve tone and lymphatic drainage — is the in-person layer that goes further.

 → Book a Vital Signal Check

-What is a perimenopause estrogen dump?
-A perimenopause estrogen dump is the surge-and-crash pattern that happens when the ovaries fire erratically — recruiting multiple follicles or driving a large estrogen spike that the liver and gut can’t clear fast enough.
-When estrogen builds up and then drops steeply, it triggers withdrawal symptoms that feel like deficiency but reflect turbulence.
+What are perimenopause estrogen dumping symptoms?
+Perimenopause estrogen dumping symptoms are the surge-and-crash signature that shows up when the ovaries fire erratically — recruiting multiple follicles or driving a large estrogen spike that the liver and gut can’t clear fast enough.
+Weepiness, breast tenderness, headaches, and histamine flares cluster around the drop that follows a surge, when the falling level triggers withdrawal symptoms that feel like deficiency but reflect turbulence.

-How is perimenopause estrogen dump different from low estrogen symptoms?
+How are perimenopause estrogen dumping symptoms different from low estrogen symptoms?
 True estrogen deficiency develops in postmenopause, when the ovaries have largely retired and production is consistently low.
-Perimenopause estrogen dump is a clearance and oscillation problem: estrogen is still being produced, sometimes in excess, but the metabolism is sluggish and the post-surge drop triggers withdrawal symptoms.
+Perimenopause estrogen dumping symptoms come from a clearance and oscillation problem: estrogen is still being produced, sometimes in excess, but the metabolism is sluggish and the post-surge drop triggers withdrawal symptoms.
 The symptoms overlap; the cause and the correct response diverge significantly.

 How long does estrogen turbulence last in perimenopause?
 Erratic fluctuations typically intensify through the late 40s and into the perimenopausal transition, often peaking in the final year or two before the last period.
 Supporting clearance pathways, addressing gut dysbiosis, and stabilizing the nervous system baseline can substantially reduce symptom severity even while hormonal fluctuation continues.